 - Go around the dinner table and share appreciations.

 - Make a paper chain together, writing an appreciation on each link: Dad makes the best pancakes, Michael let me use his truck, Grandma has a beautiful laugh.

 - Write love notes of appreciation to each other, either anonymous or signed, and hide them around the house where they'll be found.

 - Find acts of kindness that your child can engage in, because when we act kindly toward others, it makes us happy inside.
-For instance, volunteer with your child in covid-safe ways, such as walking dogs for the local shelter or picking up trash in the park.
+For instance, volunteer to walk dogs for the local shelter or pick up trash in the park.

 - Work with your child to write notes of appreciation to teachers, store keepers, crossing guards -- anyone in your community.
 Studies show that expressions of gratitude like this are good for the recipient's well-being, but also make the child who writes the notes happier for months afterwards.